Access Grants from the Hartford Foundation

 What do we mean by "dismantle structural racism?"

-In Greater Hartford and across the country, Black and Latinx communities as well as other communities of color face persistent disparities, which create barriers to health, wellbeing and wealth building.
+In Greater Hartford and across the country, Black and Latine communities as well as other communities of color face persistent disparities, which create barriers to health, wellbeing and wealth building.
 These disparities are the result of decades of systemic factors, many of which are still woven into the fabric of our institutions.
-Our efforts to dismantle structural racism are aimed at shifting power, building equity, influencing attitudes and beliefs, and supporting strategic outcomes that contribute to residents’ efforts to reach their potential, with a focus on Black and Latinx residents.
+Our efforts to dismantle structural racism are aimed at shifting power, building equity, influencing attitudes and beliefs, and supporting strategic outcomes that contribute to residents’ efforts to reach their potential, with a focus on Black and Latine residents.

 What is the timeline for applications?